Natural disasters affected millions of people worldwide in 2014. Asia bore the brunt — 48 percent — of these disasters reported globally.

 Floods | Bosnia-Herzegovina

 The region’s worst flooding in a century affected more than one-quarter of the Eastern European country’s 3.8 million people in May, killing 25 and displacing almost 90,000.
 Families lost their livelihoods as the flood waters ruined crops and drowned livestock.

-Before the rains stopped, World Vision began distributing relief supplies for nearly 55,000 flood victims.
+Before the rains stopped, World Vision began distributing relief supplies for nearly 55,000 flood survivors.
 Families received food, cleanup kits, hygiene kits, clean water, medical supplies, diapers, clothing and school materials.
 After the waters subsided, efforts turned to helping people rebuild their homes, recover livelihoods, and improve their health.